btrask/hash-archive-js/CRITICAL_URLS.md

 # List of "Critical" URLs

-These URLs are widely and/or critically relied on for security purposes.
-Only recent and popular versions should generally be included, although more can be included when the download mechanism is particularly insecure.
+These URLs are widely and/or critically relied on for security purposes, onto which researchers should perhaps focus extra attention and monitoring.

+Only recent or popular versions of e.g. downloads should generally be included, although more can be included when the download mechanism is particularly insecure.

-HTTPS and otherwise "secure" downloads are still accepted, because servers can get hacked, etc. This just provides another layer of security.
+HTTPS and otherwise "secure" downloads are still accepted, because servers can get hacked, etc. This monitoring just provides another layer of security.

 Given the nature of a list like this, it may never be complete.
 Feel free to open pull requests on our [GitHub page](https://github.com/btrask/hash-archive/pulls).
 Try to keep them somewhat organized :)

 ## Linux